-Figure 8-7.
-Configured as DTE Connected to an Ethernet PHY in MII Mode
+Figure 8-5 Configured as DTE Connected to an Ethernet PHY in MII Mode

-Figure 8-8.
-DS33Z44 Configured as a DCE in MII Mode
+Figure 8-6 DS33Z11 Configured as a DCE in MII Mode

-8.14 ETHERNET MAC
+8.14 Ethernet MAC

 Indirect addressing is required to access the MAC register settings.
 Writing to the MAC registers requires the SU.MACWD0-3 registers to be written with 4 bytes of data.
 The address must be written to SU.MACAWL and SU.MACAWH.
-A write command is issued by writing a zero to SU.MACRWC.MCRW and a one to MCS (MAC command status).
-MCS is cleared by the DS33Z44 when the operation is complete.
+A write command is issued by writing a zero to SU.MACRWC.MCRW and a one to SU.MACRWC.MCS (MAC command status).
+MCS is cleared by the DS33Z11 when the operation is complete.

 Reading from the MAC registers requires the SU.MACRADH and SU.MACRADL registers to be written with the address for the read operation.
 A read command is issued by writing a one to SU.MACRWC.MCRW and a zero to SU.MACRWC.MCS.
-SU.MACRWC.MCS is cleared by the DS33Z44 when the operation is complete.
+SU.MACRWC.MCS is cleared by the DS33Z11 when the operation is complete.
 After MCS is clear, valid data is available in SU.MACRD0-SU.MACRD3.
 Note that only one operation can be initiated (read or write) at one time.
 Data cannot be written or read from the MAC registers until the MCS bit has been cleared by the device.
 The MAC Registers are detailed in the following table.

-Table 8-7.
-MAC Control Registers
+Table 8-6 MAC Control Registers

-ADDRESS REGISTER DESCRIPTION 0000h-0003h SU.MACCR MAC Control Register.
+Address Register Register Description 0000h-0003h SU.MACCR MAC Control Register.
 This register is used for programming full duplex, half duplex, promiscuous mode, and back-off limit for half duplex.
 The transmit and receive enable bits must be set for the MAC to operate.
 0004h-0007h SU.MACAH MAC Address High Register.
 This provides the physical address for this MAC.
 0008h-000Bh SU.MACAL MAC Address Low Register.
 This provides the physical address for this MAC.
-000Ch-000Fh SU.MACMAH Multicast Hash Table High Register 0010h-0013h SU.MACMAL Multicast Hash Table Low Register 0014h-0017h SU.MACMIIA MII Address Register (only available for MAC1).
-The user can specify the address for the access to the PHY through MDIO interface.
-0018h-001Bh SU.MACMIID MII Data Register (only available for MAC1).
-The user can specify the data for the access to the PHY through MDIO interface.
+0014h-0017h SU.MACMIIA MII Address Register.
+The address for PHY access through the MDIO interface.
+0018h-001Bh SU.MACMIID MII Data Register.
+Data to be written to (or read from) the PHY through MDIO interface.
 001Ch-001Fh SU.MACFCR Flow Control Register 0100h-0103h SU.MMCCTRL MMC Control Register bit 0 for resetting the status counters

-Table 8-8.
-MAC Status Registers
+Table 8-7 MAC Status Registers

-ADDRESS REGISTER DESCRIPTION 0200h-0203h SU.RxFrmCntr All Frames Received Counter 0204h-0207h SU.RxFrmOKCtr Number of Received Frames that are Good 0300h-0303h SU.TxFrmCtr Number of Frames Transmitted 0308h-030Bh SU.TxBytesCtr Number of Bytes Transmitted 030Ch-030Fh SU.TxBytesOkCtr Number of Bytes Transmitted with good frames 0334h-0337h SU.TxFrmUndr Transmit FIFO underflow counter 0338h-033Bh SU.TxBdFrmsCtr Transmit Number of Frames Aborted
+Address Register Register Description 0200h-0203h SU.RxFrmCntr All Frames Received counter 0204h-0207h SU.RxFrmOKCtr Number of Received Frames that are Good 0300h-0303h SU.TxFrmCtr Number of Frames Transmitted 0308h-030Bh SU.TxBytesCtr Number of Bytes Transmitted 030Ch-030Fh SU.TxBytesOkCtr Number of Bytes Transmitted with good frames 0334h-0337h SU.TxFrmUndr Transmit FIFO underflow counter 0338h-033Bh SU.TxBdFrmsCtr Transmit Number of Frames Aborted